Background and Purpose of this Document

 7) Increasing interest for PMO conversations

-A quick search for the word “PMO” in LinkedIn groups retrieves 340 results, demonstrating the interest of PMO practitioners to engage in real conversations with their peers.
-Additionally, it should be noted that the Association for Project Management (APM)’s Specific Interest Group (SIG) for PMOs is the SIG with most active followers on Twitter, almost 4000 users.
+A quick search for the word “PMO” in LinkedIn groups retrieves 565 results (Dec 2019), demonstrating the interest of PMO practitioners to engage in real conversations with their peers.
+Additionally, it should be noted that the Association for Project Management (APM)’s Specific Interest Group (SIG) for PMOs is the SIG with most active followers on Twitter, with over 5000 users (Dec 2019).

 The Professionalism Case

 The professionalism case refers to the role of a PMO Qualification as a driver for rising the PMO profession in the industry spot.